pricej8x2/short-app-challenge/README.md

 A short code is a sequence of characters that map **exactly** one-to-one with an ID of a record in a table within the database.
 From an API viewpoint, a user that provides a given short code can be redirected to the full URL stored within the record identified by the ID that the short code maps to.
 For this project, short codes are represented in base62 with the set of characters that includes the following: 0-9, a-z, and A-Z. As can be seen in the table below, the expanded character set of short codes allow for bigger numbers to be represented with less characters relative to the integer ID equivalent.
 This is important, because a user will provide a short code in a request to the web server instead of an ID which helps shorten the length of the URL in the request.

-* NOTE: For this project, 0 was omitted due to the fact that tables in MariaDB can not be re-configured to start at a value below 1.
+* NOTE: For this project, 0 was omitted due to the fact that tables in MariaDB cannot be re-configured to start at a value below 1.

 | Integer (base10) | Short Code (base62) |
 | :--------------: | :-----------------: |